Hate at School Report

 This guide extends Teaching Tolerance's work in school discipline reform and responsive discipline practice to include multiple stakeholders—from teachers to SROs—throughout the school.

-This resource is for educators working to build their own competency in communicating about—and facilitating conversations on—race and racism as well as other types of discrimination and social inequities.
+This resource is for educators working to build their own competency facilitating classroom conversations about critical topics like identity, discrimination and inequality.

 20 Face to Face Advisories

 Teaching Tolerance is proud to partner with The Origins Program to present 20 advisory activities selected from Face to Face Advisories: Bridging Cultural Gaps in Grades 5-9.